our clinicians

 Heather Wyatte, LMFT

-• When we aren’t home snuggling with our two pups, my husband and I often spend time with our beloved nieces and nephew.
+When we aren’t home snuggling with our two pups, my husband and I often spend time with our beloved nieces and nephew.
 In addition to visits with family and friends, I enjoy reading, puzzles and games, travel, working out, and walks with my dogs.
+Multiple times throughout the year, I love to visit the Jersey Shore.
 As a Philly sports fan, I enthusiastically root for the Phillies, the Eagles, and the 76ers.
 And every fall I compete in a couple Fantasy Football leagues.

 ADHD and families dealing with ADHD